 Extension of the exhibition "Homosexuals and lesbians in Nazi Europe"

-The exhibition "Homosexuals and lesbians in Nazi Europe" is extended until May 22, 2022.
+The exhibition "Homosexuals and Lesbians in Nazi Europe" is extended until May 22, 2022.

-Curator of the exhibition: Florence Tamagne (lecturer in contemporary history at the University of Lille, specialist in the history of homosexuality)
+Exhibition curator: Florence Tamagne (lecturer in contemporary history at the University of Lille, specialist in the history of homosexuality)

 discover the exhibition site